 What’s happened so far?

 On 12/18/2019, Rev. Jen Adams (Founder of Holland is Ready), Jeff Sorensen (Director of Out On The Lakeshore), and Sara Van Tongeren (psychotherapist), as well as many other community members, presented a formal request to City Council to amend the city’s non-discrimination ordinance to (a) include the language “gender identity” and “sexual orientation” under the protected groups, and (b) provide protection for all of the groups for employment.

 At the city council meeting on 01/08/2020, Council member Mike Trethewey made a motion that directed the City Attorney to begin the process to explore what it would look like to amend the city’s non-discrimination ordinance to include sexual orientation and gender identity.
 The council voted unanimously (9-0) to begin this process.
 In fact, this was the point that it was voted against 5-4 in 2011.

-The next step is that the City Attorney, Ron VanderVeen, will research surrounding areas ordinances and present various options to the City Council at a study session on 03/25/2020.
-The City Council will then review and discuss the various options and potentially vote based on his recommendations on 3/25/2020.
+The next step is that the City Attorney, Ron VanderVeen, will research surrounding areas ordinances and present various options to the City Council at a study session at a to-be-determined date.
+The City Council will then review and discuss the various options and potentially vote based on the options presented at the study session.
 The vote could include further direction to the City Attorney (such as draft an ordinance or revise language).
-If there is a recommendation for an ordinance change, this would require two different votes: the first being on 04/01/2020 and the second being 04/15/2020.
+If there is a recommendation for an ordinance change, this would require two different votes, taking place at separate City Council meetings.